simoninireland/epydemic/doc/process.rst

 .. automethod:: Process.removeEdge

-four other "bulk" methods are deinfed in terms of the basic methods, and so don't typically need to be overridden specifically.
+Four other "bulk" methods are deinfed in terms of the basic methods, and so don't typically need to be overridden specifically.

 .. automethod:: Process.addNodesFrom